-Just like humans, the earth can become sick.
-While we might get a stomach ache or fever, the earth displays its symptoms as climate change.
-Hotter summers, more extreme storms and less rainfall are all signs of the effects of climate change.
+Hotter summers, more extreme storms, and less rainfall are all signs of the effects of climate change.
 This is due to too much carbon in the atmosphere.
 While the earth can tolerate a small amount of carbon, humans have been adding more through generating electricity, driving cars, and making new products, and all of these things produce excess carbon dioxide.
 Habitats have become accustomed to a certain climate, or temperatures and rainfall over time, and when these things change quickly, many habitats are unable to adapt.
-Sea level rise can decrease shoreline habitat, drier weather can eliminate vernal pools, and extreme storms can knock down long standing trees.
+Sea level rise can decrease shoreline habitat, drier weather can eliminate vernal pools, food resources may shift, and extreme storms can knock down long standing trees.